Slicer/SlicerLungCTAnalyzer/README.md

 Vessel volume is subtracted from right lung volume, left lung volume and total lung volume to compensate for this anatomic compartment.
 Intrapulmonary airways are not yet measured by LCTA and are not compensated for in the results. <br>
 <br>
-<b>First Results</b><br>
-If used with sensible thresholds, LCTA is feasible, easy to use and reproducible.
-Spacial reconstruction of the segments yield impressive visual results.
-Production of lung masks in the "Lung Segmenter" is done in about 2 minutes after defining a few fiducials on the right and left lung and one additional on the tracea.
-Running LCTA itself  only takes 5-6 seconds, running LCTA with 3D reconstruction takes about 1-2  minutes.
-LCTA has been developed and tested with 3D Slicer V 4.11.200930.
+LCTA has been developed and tested with 3D Slicer V 4.11.200930 and is comppatible with Slicer 5.

 <b>Limitations</b><br>
-Lung volumes represent areas within the lung masks only.
-This induces a marginal volume error.
-Lung vessels have a thin infiltration-like parenchyma cover around them.
-This induces a small volume error.
 3D Slicer is not FDA approved.
 It is the users responsibility to ensure compliance with applicable rules and regulations.
 See also: https://www.slicer.org/wiki/CommercialUse<br>
 <br>